Being an introvert has both it’s perks and disadvantages, probably much like it it is to be an extrovert or anybody else, for that matter.

 I love deep, think deep – I live deep.

-Introverts aren’t always sure how to get the ball rolling, but we do want to connect, and usually on a deep level.
+Introverts aren’t always sure how to get the ball rolling, but we do want to connect, and usually on a deep and personal level.

-Introversion takes many forms, and there are small variances between each of us, but we’re all similar at the core and require alone time to recharge.
+Introversion takes many forms, so although there are some differences from one to the next, we’re all pretty similar at our core and require alone time to recharge, overthink, and nap.

 I know it’s difficult to put yourself out there (believe me), but know that we are very interested and would never judge.
-We’d love to hear from you, because many of us enjoy knowing more about our inner workings, which means learning about how others feel too.
-We also enjoy reading blogs, writing, wandering away in the grocery store, and making lists, oh, and binge-watching….did you see that show about –
+We’d love to hear from you in the comments – we want to know MORE about your inner workings!